conan-io/docs/reference/commands/custom_commands.rst

 .. note::

-    Notice that to declare a sub-command is needed an empty Python function acting like the main command.
+    Notice that to declare a sub-command is required an empty Python function acts as the main command.

 Command function arguments